Associated production of a $W$ boson and massive bottom quarks at next-to-next-to-leading order in QCD

 In this letter we focus on the associated production of a $W$ boson and a massive bottom quark--antiquark pair, which constitutes one of the main backgrounds to $WH$ and single-top production.
 The cross section for the production of a $W$ boson in association with $b$ quarks has been measured both at the Tevatron~\cite{D0:2004prj,D0:2012qt} and the LHC~\cite{ATLAS:2011jbx,ATLAS:2013gjg,CMS:2013xis,CMS:2016eha}.
 Next-to-leading-order~(NLO) corrections in QCD for $\Wbb$ production were first computed with massless $b$ quarks in Ref.~\cite{Ellis:1998fv} in the so-called 5-flavour scheme, where the emission of collinear radiation is resummed to all orders into a $b$-quark parton distribution function~(PDF).
 A series of studies for massive $b$ quarks~\cite{FebresCordero:2006nvf,FebresCordero:2009xzo}, performed in the so-called 4-flavour scheme, showed that the inclusion of mass effects is phenomenologically relevant.
 A consistent combination of the 4- and 5-flavour schemes has been considered in Refs.~\cite{Campbell:2008hh,Campbell:2011udy}, using the matching conditions computed in Ref.~\cite{Cacciari:1998it}.
 The NLO corrections were found to be very large, and effects beyond NLO were investigated in a series of works~\cite{Oleari:2011ey,Frederix:2011qg,Luisoni:2015mpa,Anger:2017glm}.

 Very recently, a first calculation with massless $b$ quarks was performed at next-to-next-to-leading-order (NNLO)~\cite{Hartanto:2022qhh} using the flavour-$k_t$ algorithm of Ref.~\cite{Banfi:2006hf}.
 To reduce the issues related to flavour assignment when comparing with experimental analyses, which widely exploit the anti-$k_T$ algorithm~\cite{Cacciari:2008gp}, its flavour-aware modification of Ref.~\cite{Czakon:2022wam} was used to present phenomenological results in Ref.~\cite{Hartanto:2022ypo}.
 Nonetheless, this approach is still not completely satisfactory since intrinsic ambiguities remain when comparing massless predictions with data.
+Indeed, the calculation of Ref.~\cite{Hartanto:2022ypo} depends on an unphysical parameter, necessary to make the calculation infrared safe, that must be tuned with data.

 In this work we present the first computation of NNLO corrections to $\Wbb$ production with massive $b$ quarks.
 Our results are obtained by retaining the exact dependence on the $b$-quark mass in all the contributions but the two-loop virtual amplitude.
 For the latter, we rely on the recently computed results for the massless $b$-quark case in the leading-colour approximation~\cite{Badger:2021nhg,Abreu:2021asb,Hartanto:2022qhh}.
 Through a massification procedure~\cite{Penin:2005eh,Mitov:2006xs,Becher:2007cu,Engel:2018fsb} we consistently include mass effects up to power-suppressed terms of $\mathcal{O}(m_b/Q)$, exploiting the hierarchy of energy scales between $m_b$ and the hard scale $Q \sim m_W$ of the process.